-“This powerful psalm leaves no doubt of its festal character, and little doubt of the particular feast it was designed to serve: in a probability the Feast of Tabernacles.
+“This powerful psalm leaves no doubt of its festal character, and little doubt of the particular feast it was designed to serve: in all probability the Feast of Tabernacles.
 This commemorated the wilderness journey, and included a public reading of the law.”
 (Derek Kidner)

 A. A trumpet call to Israel.